GIBueno25/CryptoClustering/README.md

     Dimensionality Reduction:
         Perform PCA to reduce the data to three principal components.
-        Recompute the optimal k using the PCA-transformed data.
+        Compute the optimal k using the PCA-transformed data.

     Visualization:
-        Plot clusters using scatter plots to observe grouping patterns.
+        Plot clusters using scatter plots and observe grouping patterns.
-        Analyze the feature weights for each principal component to understand key influences.
+        Analyze the feature weights for each principal component to determine key influences.

-## **Key Findings**
+## **Findings**

     Optimal Number of Clusters:
-        The Elbow Method indicates the best value for k is 4, both for the original and PCA-transformed data.
+        The Elbow Method indicates that the best value for k is 4.
+There is no difference in the best k value between using the original and PCA-transformed data.

     Explained Variance:
-        The first three principal components account for 89.5% of the total variance, ensuring minimal information loss.
+        The three principal components account for 89.5% of the total variance.

     Feature Influence:
-        PCA1: Strongest influence from price_change_percentage_200d (+0.59).
+        PCA1: At +0.59, price_change_percentage_200d has the strongest influence on PCA1.
-        PCA2: Strongest influence from price_change_percentage_30d (+0.56).
+        PCA2: At +0.56, price_change_percentage_30d has the strongest influence on PCA2.
-        PCA3: Strongest influence from price_change_percentage_7d (+0.79).
+        PCA3: At +0.79, price_change_percentage_7d has the strongest influence on PCA3.